ideaflare/ideaflare.github.io/_posts/2017-06-01-architecture.markdown

 If you know qualities of good code, apply the same principles to the bigger picture.
 A system (or system of systems) is simply a grouping of many components, and it shares many of the same challenges that code has, like how to discover where to add/modify behaviour.

-## Strong domain boundaries

- * Messaging systems
- * Event Sourcing / CQRS when applicable (which is most systems)
-   * Structure changes more often than behaviour.
-   * Save events, create different projections from events for new views of the data
-   * Insert & Read only
-   * Most of code is queries (PURE functions) - Optimize your system for reading data, not saving (3NF is over-rated)

 ## Separation of Concerns

  * Single purpose components (al all levels - companies,systems,services,..,modules,functions)